PUF for the Commons: Enhancing Embedded Security on the OS Level

 For a single bit, $p_{max}=max(p, 1-p)$, \ie the maximum probability for attaining one ($p$) or zero ($1-p$) at the same SRAM bit position.
 An ideal probability of $p_{max}=0.5$ maximizes the min. entropy to $H_{min}=1$.
 This metric is used to assess intra-device variations across multiple pattern of the same device, or inter-device variations between the pattern of multiple devices.
 Random noise increases the intra-device min. entropy after a power-cycle, which facilitates seed generation, but challenges a reliable key construction.
 Over-dimensioning the \textit{fuzzy extractor} (see \autoref{sec:back_seed_key}) can mitigate this effect, but increases the computational complexity---in conflict with IoT device constraints.

-Schrijen~\etal~\cite{sl-casmu-12} present intra-device measurements across SRAM technologies under differing environmental conditions.
-Variations across SRAM of different vendors are less notable, but the startup noise between patterns of the same device almost doubles when increasing the operation temperature from 20\textcelsius ~to 80\textcelsius.
-Katzenbeisser ~\etal~\cite{kkrsv-pmfbs-12} present similar results but find that the SRAM PUF is more robust against varying operational conditions compared to other PUFs (\eg arbiter or flip-flop PUFs).
+Schrijen~\etal~\cite{sl-casmu-12} present intra-device measurements across SRAM technologies in differing setups and find that variations across SRAM of different vendors are not significant.
+Katzenbeisser~\etal~\cite{kkrsv-pmfbs-12} show that the inter-device min. entropy is invariant to temperature.
+This enables longer repetition codes to correct multiple errors, which would otherwise leak secret information in the case of a low inter-device entropy (\cf~\autoref{sec:eval_seed_key}).

 The inter-device min. entropy assesses device uniqueness and the impact of bias.
-In the literature, inter-device min. entropy values between 0.7~\cite{clb-csfpt-12} and 0.9~\cite{klrw-elpkg-14} between SRAM pattern are reported.
-Quantifying this metric requires multiple samples which, however, is particularly challenging since it involves many nodes.
+The literature reports inter-device min. entropy values from 0.7~\cite{clb-csfpt-12} to 0.9~\cite{klrw-elpkg-14} between SRAM patterns.
+Quantifying this metric requires multiple samples which is particularly challenging since it involves many nodes.

 \paragraph{Min.
 Entropy Convergence} The maximum probability $p_{max}$ in \autoref{eq:hmin} can be empirically sampled from a limited number of probes $n$ (\ie nodes).
 Then the empirical estimator

 with $i$ positive events (ones) in $n$ samples from individual nodes converges to the min. entropy in \autoref{eq:hmin}.
 Statistical convergence, however, is slow.
 According to the central limit theorem~\cite{f-iptia2-71},